gpestana/notes/research/metadata_resistant_dht/main_paper/privacy_preserving_dht.md

 to protect network level metadata leakage

 # Open questions and future research

+- **Incentives:** Privacy has costs and peers who reliably offer resources to the network should be rewarded.
+Micro blockchain transactions using zero knowledge proofs or confidential zero sum blockchain transactions (as in Mimblewimble/Grin)

 - **Scalable and secure DHT**: malicious peers that control a fraction of the network are able to perform attacks that compromise privacy even when privacy mechanisms are in place.